 You will know be well-used to your huskies and to the techniques of dog-sledding and today it is time to start heading back towards Longyearbyen.
 The aim again today is cover around 50km before stopping to make camp and prepare dinner.

 Today will be the end of your 200km dog sled adventure on the island of Spitsbergen as you arrive back to the Trapper’s Station just outside of Longyearbyen.
 Although it might have been tiring at times steering the sled and helping the dogs by pushing it up uphill or through deep snow what a fulfilling and satisfying way to cross this stunning landscape much as those early explorers from hundreds of years ago would have done.

 Relax in the comfort of Basecamp Hotel and enjoy a well-earned meal in one of the town’s highly acclaimed restaurants this evening.

-Swap the traditional mode of transport around the Arctic for a more modern one that is certainly less effort.
-Today we have included a full day snow mobile trip to Tempelfjorden to see a popular trappers cabin, however everything that we do is tailor-made and each trip is different so if you would prefer to explore the town today at leisure then just let us know.
+Swap the traditional mode of transport around the arctic for a more modern one that is certainly less effort.
+Today we have included a full day snow mobile trip to Tempelfjorden, however everything that we do is tailor-made and each trip is different so if you would prefer to explore the town today at leisure then just let us know.

 Say goodbye to Longyearbyen and meet your flight back to the mainland to head home with a camera full of incredible pictures and a heart full of unforgettable memories.